OMGrant/script.parsec/README.md

 ![Add-on Settings](https://i.imgur.com/63NWEMi.jpg)

 ## Features
-* Launch Parsec from OSMC/Kodi on your Raspberry Pi.
+* Launch Parsec from Kodi on your Raspberry Pi running OSMC.
 * Easily configure your Parsec connection from within the addon configuration menu.
-* Automatically exit back into OSMC/Kodi after your Parsec session has ended.
+* Automatically exit back into Kodi after your Parsec session has ended.
 * Seamlessly launch directly into your Parsec host without having to enter login or host selection information by enabling Headless Client Mode.

 ## Requirements